Hands Across Britain: Event

 Hands Across Britain began after an inaugural service concelebrated by the Archbishop of Liverpool Derek Worlock, bishop David Sheppard and Free Church of England moderator John Williamson at the Liverpool Metropolitan Cathedral.
 Archbishop Worlock said that the protest was not political in nature.

 The chain began at 3:00pm on 3 May 1987 GMT at Hope Street in Liverpool and ended in Downing Street in London.
 An estimated 250,000 people are believed to have taken part in Hands Across Britain in a human chain that stretched for 350 mi.
 This was despite initial figures which suggested around 350,000 people would participate and was mainly down to large gaps in areas such as Staffordshire, Burton-on-Trent, Milton Keynes and Derby where figures stated around 6 to 500 people had joined the human chain in those areas.
 It was also attributed to inclement weather conditions.
 The largest cluster of people were observed in city centres and the longest unbroken chain was approximately 5 mi according to organisers.

 Savile broadcast his BBC Radio 1 show from Stoke Mandeville Hospital in Buckinghamshire where he highlighted the additional problems that were faced by unemployed disabled people.

 Reaction

-Despite the large gaps in areas of England, campaign organiser Molly Meachan said that the demonstration had been a "success" and was at 10 Downing Street to protest against the levels of unemployment.
+Despite the large gaps in areas of England, campaign organiser Molly Meacher said that the demonstration had been a "success" and was at 10 Downing Street to protest against the levels of unemployment.
 Unemployed Workers' Charter spokesman Marc Fisher said that Hands Across Britain would be regarded as a "publicity stunt".
 Sheppard asserted the issue of unemployment should be a primary concern in that year's general election.
 David Young, Baron Young of Graffham, the Secretary of State for Employment, described the campaign as "cynical manipulation" of unemployed persons.
 He later said he had been misquoted and criticised the organisers for not inviting government ministers to partake in the campaign when other politicians were allowed to.